Mount Adatara

 Mount Adatara (安達太良山, Adatara-yama) is a stratovolcano in Fukushima Prefecture, Japan.

 It is located about 15 kilometres southwest of the city of Fukushima and east of Mount Bandai.
 Its last known eruption was in 1996.
 An eruption in 1900 killed 72 workers at a sulfur mine located in the summit crater.

 History

 The mountain is actually multiple volcanoes forming a broad, forested massif.
 It abuts Mount Azuma, a dormant volcano to the north.
 The peak is called Minowa-yama.
 It is the highest peak in the Adatara range, which stretches about 9 km in a north-south direction.

 The active summit crater is surrounded by hot springs and fumaroles.
-Sulfur mining was carried out in the 19th century, and 72 mine workers were killed in an eruption in 1900.
+Sulfur mining was carried out in the 19th century.
+An eruption in the crater in July 1900 killed 72 mine workers, injured another 10 and completely destroyed the sulfur mine.
 Poems about Mount Adatara by Kōtarō Takamura from his book "Chieko-sho" helped make it famous.